Badger State Trail: Monticello to Monroe

 The Badger State Trail is accessed from the trailhead by traveling south a short distance on the Sugar River State Trail until it crosses County Highway EE.
 At that point, bike west on the road for 350 feet until meeting the Badger State Trail, then continue south on the trail.
 Otherwise, remain on the Sugar River State Trail for another 0.2 mile until the two trails intersect.
 Trail signs at this junction provide directions and mileage to communities along both trails.
 The Badger State Trail heads straight south toward the city of Monroe.

-Over the next mile, the trail crosses the West Branch of Little Sugar River and Burgy Creek.
+From the trailhead, the path heads south.
+Over the first mile, it crosses the West Branch of Little Sugar River and Burgy Creek.
 It also bridges Allison Road and Round Grove Road.
-While most of the Badger State Trail descends in elevation from Madison to the state line, this section rises in elevation nearly 300 feet.
-The gradient is not very noticeable, as the trail ascends gradually over 10 miles.
+Most of the Badger State Trail descends in elevation.
+However, the grade rises nearly 300 feet over ten miles in this section.
+The gradient is not very noticeable.

 The trailhead in Monroe is located at 14th Avenue.
 To access the parking lot, turn east off 14th Avenue by Veracruz Mexican Market.
 Parking for the Badger State Trail is located behind The Bike Haus.
 This bike shop sells bicycles and provides repairs.
 Drive past the market and the bike shop to find the parking lot.
 On the north side of the trail are flush toilets, a sheltered picnic area, and a self-registration station.

 Monroe’s cheese stores and restaurants prove its moniker as “the Swiss Cheese Capital of the USA.”
-Baumgartner’s Cheese Store and Tavern is located on the city square across from the Green County courthouse.
+Baumgartner’s Cheese Store and Tavern is on the city square across.
 It offers an enjoyable Swiss-Wisconsin dining experience.
 Their menu includes local beer, tasty cheese soup, and sandwiches.
-Cheese connoisseurs may be tempted to try the pungent and unique Limburger cheese sandwich.
+Cheese connoisseurs may be tempted to try the pungent Limburger cheese sandwich.
 Baumgartner’s also sells regional cheeses from their deli counter.

 Turner Hall, just off the city square, is the oldest active Turner Hall of Swiss origin in the nation.
 It houses the old-world Ratskeller restaurant, featuring traditional Swiss and Wisconsin fare.
 On Sunday afternoons, Turner Hall hosts dances on their large dance floor.

-The Swiss Colony outlet store is a local gem in Monroe.
-Discounted cheese and desserts may be purchased there.
+Swiss Colony outlet store is a local gem in Monroe.
+It sells discounted cheese, desserts, and other food items.
 The delectable goods are all produced by this long-established company headquartered in Monroe.
-Alp & Dell Cheese Store offers a variety of award-winning cheeses (the butterkäse is highly recommended).
+Alp & Dell Cheese Store is yet another option for great cheese.
+It offers a variety of award-winning cheeses, including the highly recommended butterkäse.

-Minhas Craft Brewery and Distillery is another Monroe attraction.
+Minhas Craft Brewery and Distillery is a featured Monroe attraction.
 It features microbrews and spirits for sample and sale.
-Be sure to take the factory tour first.
+Visitors may tour the facility also.

 Map of trailheads and addresses along this section of the trail.